-According to Umaibo’s official website, there are 18 regular flavors currently, and some of them have a very Japanese taste like the Tonkatsu sauce flavor and Mentai flavor that I talked about a while ago.
+According to the Umaibo’s official website, there are 19 regular flavors as of today, and some of them have a very Japanese taste like the Tonkatsu sauce flavor and Mentai flavor that I introduced a while ago.

 Umaibo Takoyaki Flavor

-Actually, that also applies to the one I purchased this time “Takoyaki (たこ焼)” flavor.
-This Umaibo Takoyaki went on the market in 1987 and now has become one of the top 5 flavors.
+And that also applies to the one I purchased this time “Takoyaki (たこ焼)” flavor.
+This Umaibo Takoyaki went on the market in 1987 and today has become one of the top 5 flavors.

-When you break the bar into two, you will see the puff itself is yellow in color.
-The snack is full of flavor like a Takoyaki sauce.
+On the outside, the corn puff has a dark brown color from its flavorings and looks like a burnt snack.
+But when you break the bar into two, you can see the puffed snack itself is yellow in color and plain.
+Actually, the snack bar is full of flavor like a Takoyaki sauce.

 Takoyaki and Takoyaki Sauce

-“Takoyaki (たこ焼き)” are called octopus balls in English-speaking countries.
-The wheat flour batter is mixed with Dashi soup stock, and topped with a bit of octopus meat and other toppings like finely chopped Beni Shoga and green onions.
+“Takoyaki (たこ焼き)” is often referred to as octopus balls in English.
+The wheat flour batter is mixed with Dashi soup stock and topped with a bit of octopus meat, together with other toppings like finely chopped Beni Shoga and green onions.

-The mixture is cooked in a Takoyaki grill pan or a Takoyaki maker like this (Amazon.com).
-The resulting balls are typically dressed with Takoyaki sauce and mayonnaise, and topped with green seaweed powder “Aonori (青のり)” and dried bonito shavings “Katsuobushi (鰹節)”.
+The mixture is cooked in a Takoyaki grill pan and the resulting balls are typically dressed with Takoyaki sauce and mayonnaise, and dusted with green seaweed powder called “Aonori (青のり)” and dried bonito shavings “Katsuobushi (鰹節)”.

-The octopus ball is crispy on the outside and moist on the inside.
-The Takoyaki sauce is a sweet brown sauce made with lots of vegetables and fruits.
-It is very similar in taste to Okonomiyaki sauce and not spicy as compared to Tonkatsu sauce.
+These octopus balls are crispy on the outside and soft, moist on the inside, while the Takoyaki sauce is a sweet brown sauce made with lots of vegetables and fruits.
+It has a very similar taste to Okonomiyaki sauce but is not that spicy as compared to Tonkatsu sauce.

-From the above, this Umaibo Takoyaki snack tastes kind of like Takoyaki sauce.
-It is pretty savory and somewhat sweet, and not spicy at all.
-As with the actual octopus ball, Aonori and Beni Shoga (red pickled ginger) are used in this snack.
+As I mentioned above, the Japanese corn puff snack Umaibo Takoyaki tastes kind of like Takoyaki sauce.
+It is very savory and somewhat sweet, and not spicy at all.
+Additionally, as with the actual octopus ball, Aonori and Beni Shoga (red pickled ginger) are also used in the snack.

-Here is the ingredient list.
-According to this, the snack is made with corn (Non-GMO), vegetable fat and oil, sauce, sugar, wheat flour, skim milk powder, green seaweed, Beni Shoga (red picked ginger), spices, yolk powder, shrimp powder, amino acid, acidifier, sucralose, and caramel pigment.
+Specifically, here is the ingredient list.
+According to this, the main ingredients in the Dagashi snack are corn (Non-GMO), vegetable fat and oil, sauce, sugar, wheat flour, skim milk powder, green seaweed, Beni Shoga (red pickled ginger), spices, yolk powder, shrimp powder, amino acids, acidifier, sucralose, and caramel pigment.